Mohammad-Hadi Shadmehr

-Mohammad-Hadi Shadmehr (محمدهادی شادمهر) was an Iranian military officer who served as the Chief-of-Staff of the Islamic Republic of Iran Army from February 1980 until 17 June 1980.
+Mohammad-Hadi Shadmehr (محمدهادی شادمهر) was an Iranian military officer who served as the Chief-of-Staff of the Islamic Republic of Iran Army from 22 December 1979 until 19 June 1980.
 Shadmehr was appointed by then-commander-in-chief of Iran President Abolhassan Banisadr and was sacked due to "failure to stop the American incursion" in Operation Eagle Claw.

 Early life and education

 Shadmehr was born on May 17, 1920 in Tehran, to Yaghob-Ali Noor Mohammad (father) and Shahrbanoo (mother).
 He attended the Military High School, Military Academy, Post Academy Excellent College, War College, and Commander's College.
 In addition, he attended the University of Tehran School of Law.

 Military career

 Commander of the Military High School.
 3rd in command of the Military Academy.
 Commander of the 1st brigade of the Gorgan Army (1963).
 Retired from the Imperial Iranian Army (1967).
-Returned from retirement as Vice Chairman of the Joint Chiefs Islamic Republic of Iran Army (1979).
-Chairman of the Joint Chiefs (1980).
-Shadmehr resigned from military service on June 18, 1980, and subsequently was appointed as military advisor to President Abolhassan Banisadr.
+Returned from retirement as Vice Chairman of the Joint Chiefs of staff of the Islamic Republic of Iran Army (1979).
+Chairman of the Joint Chiefs of staff (1980).
+Shadmehr resigned from military service on June 19, 1980, and subsequently was appointed as military advisor to President Abolhassan Banisadr.